-&lt;sup>15 Doppler feedback is a phenomenon whereby the thermal motion of fissile and non-fissile material nuclei changes the 'relative' energy between the nuclei and interacting neutrons, thereby causing an effective broadening of neutron reaction cross-sections of the materials.
-Depending upon the enrichment or composition of the materials, this phenomenon can increase or decrease the effective neutron multiplication factor $(k{eff})$ of a system.
+16 Doppler feedback is a phenomenon whereby the thermal motion of fissile and non-fissile material nuclei changes the 'relative' energy between the nuclei and interacting neutrons, thereby causing an effective broadening of neutron reaction cross-sections of the materials.
+Depending on the enrichment or composition of the materials, this phenomenon can increase or decrease the effective neutron multiplication factor (k{eff}) of a system.